 What does all of this mean when I bring my dog to the vets?

-You will see no change if your dog is coming in for a routine consultation, examination or booster.
-However, if a surgical procedure is anticipated then we require evidence of a negative test, performed in the UK at least four months after importation.
+You will see no change if your dog is coming in for a consultation, examination or booster.
+However, if surgical procedures such as neutering and dentals are planned, we require proof of a negative test performed in the UK at least four months after importation.

 While we are sorry to have to implement this policy, we hope that you will understand our requirement to keep everyone safe and reduce the risk of disease.